top of page

 General Meeting Information

 The LWVGT meets on the first Tuesday of each month in the Fellowship Hall of Grace Presbyterian Church, 113 Hargrove Rd, Tuscaloosa, AL. 35401, unless otherwise announced.
 Doors open at 11:30 a.m.
-Box lunches from Jason's Deli are available for $12.00.
+Box lunches from Jason's Deli are available for $13.00.
 Plan to eat and enjoy socializing before our meeting begins at 12:00 p.m.
-Annual membership dues are $55.00 Individual/$85.00 Family.
 Guests and potential members are always welcome!

 OUR MISSION AND ROLES: